the late ’70s, MSc student Dave

 to say it that way, I know.
 Scientists “should”

-be more rational than to play tricks on their
+be more rational and not have to play tricks

 and it’s true.